Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Acknowledgment

 \section{Acknowledgment}

-This work was supported by DARPA SIMPLEX N66001-15-C-4035, ONR MURI N00014-16-1-2007, DARPA ARO W911NF-16-1-0579, DARPA N66001-17-2-4029, Natural Science Foundation of China No. 61703119, Natural Science Fund of Heilongjiang Province of China No. QC2017070 and Fundamental Research Funds for the Central Universities of China No. HEUCFM180405.
-We thank Mitchell K. Hill for his assistance with writing.
+Part of the work was done while the first author was visiting UCLA as a visiting scholar.
+The work of the first author was supported by the Natural Science Foundation of China No. 61703119, the CAAI-Huawei MindSpore Open Fund No. CAAIXSJLJJ-2020-033A, the Natural Science Fund of Heilongjiang Province of China No. QC2017070, and Fundamental Research Funds for the Central Universities No. 3072020CF0403.
+The work of the other authors was supported by NSF DMS-2015577, DARPA XAI N66001-17-2-4029, ARO W911NF1810296, and ONR MURI N00014-16-1-2007.